NCAlgebra/NC/DOCUMENTATION/README.md

 ![y](https://render.githubusercontent.com/render/math?math=y&mode=inline).
 Instead, it tries to decrease the total degree of expressions involving ![a](https://render.githubusercontent.com/render/math?math=a&mode=inline), ![b](https://render.githubusercontent.com/render/math?math=b&mode=inline), ![x](https://render.githubusercontent.com/render/math?math=x&mode=inline), and ![y](https://render.githubusercontent.com/render/math?math=y&mode=inline).

-### Multigraded lex ordering: a variety of elimination orders
+### Multigraded Lex Ordering: a variety of elimination orders

 There are other useful monomial orders which one can use other than graded lex and lex.
 Another type of order is what we call multigraded